• Stenocereus fimbriatus 1, Cuban organpipe cactus, grown from Fairchild cutting

-• Pilosocereus robinii batch champs
+• Pilosocereus robinii, Key tree cactus, batch champs

 Cactus Nursery, Pastures and House Lawn